Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Methodology

-The reference points of our spatial denoising queries are distributed along the camera ray, whose direction starts from the camera’s optical center to the ground-truth object on the image plane.
-To obtain the ray, we need to project the 3D center of the ground-truth object into camera frustum space.
-The projection can be formulated as
+The reference points for our ray denoising queries are distributed along the camera ray, which extends from the camera's optical center to the ground-truth object on the image plane.
+To establish this ray, we project the 3D center of the ground-truth object into the camera frustum space using the following transformation: